chiappo98/fast_detector_Response/README.md

 ## Account request

 In order submit the detector response on HTCondor, an account to access the submit machine is needed.
 Working on the detector response I access via ssh the Tier-1 user interfaces (UI) connecting to *bastion.cnaf.infn.it*, the CNAF gateway.
-I use in particular the experiment dedicated UI called *neutrino-01* machine (16core/8GB ram), which CNAF kindly provided to the DUNE collaboration, to which I belong to.
+I use in particular the experiment dedicated UI called *neutrino-01* machine (16core/8GB ram), which CNAF kindly provided to the DUNE collaboration, to which I belong.
 The machine is reachable with ip 131.154.161.32 from *bastion.cnaf.infn.it*.

 [Here](https://confluence.infn.it/pages/viewpage.action?pageId=40665299) you can find more information on INFN-CNAF Tier-1.